MozScout/scout-alexa/README.md

 * `SCOUT_ADDR`: API hostname for scout-ua (`yourserver.com` for instance)
 * `LOG_LEVEL`: Optional.
 [Winston](https://github.com/winstonjs/winston) logging level.
 * `SUMMARY`: Optional.
 If this is there and set to 'false', the user will not get an option to hear the summary.
 The only option will be the full article.
+* `POCKET_KEY`: Optional.
+If you want to send metrics to the Pocket server, this can be your pocket consumer key.

 #### Cross Compiling the natural packages